Eric-Cen/MoviesApp2/README.md

 Project 4 of Udacity's Android Developer Nanodegree

 This app connects to theMovieDB Api and retrieves movie data by top_rated, or popular.
 It shows the list of movies in recyclerViews.
-Users can add a movie to or delete from the Favorites list.
+Users can view detail information about a selection movie, add a movie to or delete from the Favorites list.
 It also plays trailer videos in Youtube player.